AI Glossary - Background AI Glossary - Background

 Analogy

 Hallucination is like a good liar who sounds convincing but talks nonsense.
-Or like a dream: It feels real, but it's not actually happening.
+Or like a dream: It feels real, but it's not really happening.
 The AI "dreams" answers.

 Why is this important?